Vermont Surety Bond

 Government organizations at all levels are also major users of bonds, since these employers must account for all expenditures and major project work to taxpayers who have funded them.
 Many government agencies even have strict hiring procedures for any contractors engaged to do work on government projects, with bonding being a standard requirement.

 How to get bonded?

 Acquiring bonds in the state of Vermont is a very easy process, especially since most bonds can be obtained via online application.
 When you’re ready to purchase a specific type of bond, the best approach would be to contact NFP Surety, the industry leader and most respected financial organization for providing surety bonds Vermont.

 After your application for a surety is approved, the surety company will prepare an indemnity agreement which lists the terms of the bond agreement as well as the dollar value of it, and will send that indemnity agreement back to you.
 Once you’ve signed and notarized the agreement, it can be returned to the surety company, at which time the actual bond will be prepared and issued to the involved principal.

-NFP Surety provides affordable Vermont surety bonds and fidelity bond insurance.
-Every VT bond is prepared on a specific VT bond form, as prescribed by the entity requiring the bonding (known as the Obligee).
+Surety by NFP provides affordable Vermont surety bonds and fidelity bond insurance.
+Every VT bond is prepared on a specific VT bond form, as prescribed by the entity requiring the bonding (known as an Obligee).
 Below is a list of bond types that are commonly requested in Vermont.

 Apply for your Vermont surety bond now by completing our online application.
 (Let us show you how to get bonded in Vermont)